 Light Academia Fashion

-This style often features light, pastel colors, such as pale pink, blue, and yellow, and often includes elements of classic or traditional fashion, such as high-necked blouses, long flowing skirts, and oversized sweaters.
+This style often features light, neutral and pastel colors, such as pale pink, blue, and yellow, and often includes elements of classic or traditional fashion, such as high-necked blouses, blazers, and long flowing skirts, and oversized cardigans.

-The room may have vintage or antique-looking furniture, such as a four-poster bed with light colored curtains, a large wooden armoire, or a writing desk with an oil lamp.
+Light Academia rooms incorporate vintage or antique-looking furniture, such as a four-poster beds with light fanciful curtains, large wooden armoires, and writing desks with oil lamps.